- A letter from our Rector

 Rev. Msgr.
 Rick Woy

-- Make contact with the families after receiving notice of death or prior to death in conjunction with parish visitation ministry to home-bound and sick parishioners
+- Contact with families after receiving notice of death, or prior to death in conjunction with parish visitation ministry to home-bound and sick parishioners

 - Invite family of deceased to All Souls Day Celebration honoring their loved ones